 FAQs:

 Peeling cherry tomatoes is a tedious and unnecessary step for tomato sauce.
-You can use whole, peel-on cherry tomatoes in the sauce even if you like it silky smooth.
-Just cook the sauce as directed, then strain the mixture through a fine-mesh sieve.
+You can use whole, peel-on cherry tomatoes even if you like it silky smooth.
+Just cook the recipe as directed, then strain the mixture through a fine-mesh sieve.
 This step removes all the bits of skin and seeds, leaving a velvety smooth sauce behind.

 If your sauce is too thin, it needs to simmer longer.
-As the sauce cooks, the water evaporates, giving you a thick and flavorful sauce.
-If you don’t have time to simmer the sauce longer, add a tablespoon or two of tomato paste and stir until thickened.
+As it cooks, the water evaporates, giving you a thick and flavorful end product.
+If you don’t have time to simmer longer, add a tablespoon or two of tomato paste and stir until thickened.

 Equipment